-- a.
-Bid Item 5, Vegetation, Sprigging - (1) This item shall consist of preparing the seedbed and furnishing and applying sprigs, hay mulch, tackifer and fertilizer to the designated areas as shown on the drawings. - (2) Sprigging shall be conducted between January 15 and May 15.
-If sprigging does not fit with these dates, then a modification to the contract will be made to substitute seeding for sprigging. - (3) Sprigging shall be conducted with a mechanical sprigging machine.
+a.
+Bid Item 6, Vegetation, Sprigging

+- (1) This item shall consist of preparing the seedbed and furnishing and applying sprigs, straw mulch, tackifer and fertilizer to all areas on which topsoil is designated to be placed and other disturbed areas except those located below the lowest ungated outlet (elevation 640.4) on the upstream side of the dam. - (2) In Section 6, Measurement and payment, Method 1 will apply. - (3) Sprigging shall be conducted between February 15 and May 1. - (4) Sprigging shall be conducted with a mechanical sprigging machine.
 Coastal bermudagrass sprigs shall be applied at the rate of 48 bushels or 60 cu. ft. per acre.
 The distance between rows shall not exceed 20 inches.
 Sprigs shall be placed in moist soil approximately 3 inches deep and packed.
-Hand sprigging may be used in addition to the sprigging machine in inaccessible areas. - (4) Coastal bermudagrass sprigs shall consist of healthy, uninjured, live stolons and rhizomes free from excessive foreign matter.
-The area to be harvested for sprigs shall be mowed to a maximum height of 3 inches before harvesting the sprigs.
+Hand sprigging may be used in addition to the sprigging machine in inaccessible areas. - (5) Coastal bermudagrass sprigs shall consist of healthy, uninjured, live stolons and rhizomes free from excessive foreign matter.
+Excess top growth shall be removed before sprigs are harvested.
 Sprigs shall be obtained from a source within a radius of 100 miles of the works of improvement to be planted.
 Sprigs shall not be cut or chopped shorter than 4 inches.
 Care shall be exercised to see that harvested sprigs do not lie exposed to the sun for more than 30 minutes before they are stacked in piles and covered or loaded for transporting to the planting site.
-Harvested sprigs shall be watered in route to the planting site and kept covered and moist until planted.
-Not more than 30 hours shall elapse between initial harvest and planting the sprigs. - (5) Fertilizer shall be of the pelleted form and shall be uniformly mixed.
-Prior to planting the grasses, fertilizer shall be applied and worked into the soil by disking with a weighted tandem disk to a depth of approximately 4 inches.
-No fertilizer shall be applied when the ground is excessively wet, frozen, or otherwise in an untillable condition.
-The rate of application of the fertilizer shall be thirty (30) pounds of nitrogen (N), forty (40) pounds of phosphorous (P) and no (0) pounds of potassium (K) per acre.
+Harvested sprigs shall be watered en route to the planting site and kept covered and moist until planted.
+Not more than 30 hours shall elapse between initial harvest and planting the sprigs.